JigglyTheDuck/swaptunes/docs/whitepaper.md

 #### Tracking contributions

-Each time rewards are claimed the contract fires a `RewardClaimed` event.
-These events offer an inexpensive way to transparently track contribution fractions by address.
+Composition contributions are determined by the claimed rewards (all ERC20 transfers originating from the reward pool).

-In case an NFT is created from the final composition, its ownership can be initialized based on these parameters of these events.
+In case an NFT is created from the final composition, its ownership can be initialized based on these events.

 ## Trade-to-Vote

-The trade-to-vote mechanism translates token movements into registered Uniswap V2 liquidity pools into composer options by checking the decimal value of the trade.
+The trade-to-vote mechanism translates token movement into votes for composer options through Uniswap V2 liquidity pools.

-To illustrate, here is an example:
+### Voting Process

+Tokens are traded with a decimal value to specify votes:

 ```
 The composer has 4 options for the next segment.